Ridiculously Easy Ways to Make Your Artificial Christmas Tree Look Fuller

 In my living room, my holiday tree has a layer of very large Christmas balls that I hang on the tree first back inside the depths of the pine needles covering the thin tree trunk giving the branch tips even more contrast.

-If your tree is sparse, try adding pine picks in the more bare spots.
+If your tree is sparse or uneven, try adding pine picks in the more bare spots.
 It makes your tree look fuller and gives it a unique look.
 I also have a set of floral picks that have pine cones so they are part Christmas tree decorations and part branch filler-outer (totally a word).

 Your ornaments play a big part in how fall your tree looks too.
-Shiny and reflective ornaments will make it look fuller.
+Shiny and reflective ornaments will make it look fuller while reflecting the lights of your lit Christmas tree.

 You can also make your tree look fuller by placing bows in the sparse spots depending on the look of your Christmas decorations.
 I also like using several different sizes and colors of bows adding to the visual depth.

-Use a tree skirt or liberal amount of fabric to fully cover the tree stand and the tree trunk at the bottom of the tree.
+Use a tree skirt or liberal amount of fabric to fully cover the tree stand and the fake tree trunk at the bottom of your Christmas tree.
 Even expensive faux trees have thin tree trunks and it is very obvious at the base of the Christmas tree.

 Even before Santa delivers the Christmas presents, you want this area fully covered!